José Manuel de Zuleta, 14th Duke of Abrantes

-José Manuel de Zuleta y Alejandro, 14th Duke of Abrantes, GE, is a Spanish aristocrat and senior Spanish Army officer who served as Private Secretary to Queen Letizia from 2014 to 2024.
+José Manuel de Zuleta y Alejandro, 14th Duke of Abrantes, GE, RMOSH, is a Spanish aristocrat and senior Spanish Army officer who served as Private Secretary to Queen Letizia from 2014 to 2024.

 Biography

 He was born on 8 December 1960, in Melilla, Spain.
 The son of José Manuel de Zuleta de Reales y Carvajal, 13th duke of Abrantes and Virginia Alejandro y García, he joined the General Military Academy in 1979 and graduated with the rank of lieutenant in 1984.

 In the mid-1990s, he started to work in the Royal Household, serving in relevant positions in the Royal Guard, in the King's Military Household and in the Protocol Department.

 In 2007, he joined the Household of the Prince of Asturias (Prince' Secretariat), where he assisted the Princess of Asturias, Letizia.
 In 2014, after the accession to the throne of King Felipe VI, he was appointed head of Queen Letizia's Secretariat.

 In 2019, he was promoted to the rank of divisional general (OF-7).

 On early April 2024, the Royal Household made public that the duke would step down as private secretary to the Queen after 17 years of service.
 On April 30, he was replaced by State lawyer María Dolores Ocaña Madrid.